TreyHouck/TreyHouck/README.md

-- 👋 Hi, I’m @TreyHouck
+- Hi, I’m @TreyHouck
-- 👀 I’m interested in learning Python for backend data applications
+- I’m interested in learning Python for data analysis
-- 🌱 I’m currently learning how to use python
+- I’m currently learning how to use python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- How to reach me
 - Treyhouck111@gmail.com
 - 813-326-4212